giadaL/emailService/README.md

 # emailService

 SMTP microservice.
-This is a python study project composed by two microservices : emailService , TemplateService.
+This is part of a python study project composed by two microservices : emailService , TemplateService.

-This emailService sends an email to a receiver with message created from template provided.
+EmailService sends an email to a receiver with message created from template provided.
-Templates are stored in a PostgreSQL database and are managed by an other microservice.
+Templates will be stored in a PostgreSQL database and will be managed by another microservice (TODO)
-(TODO)

 ## Used technologies

-* Python3
+* Python 3.10
 * pip3
 * FastApi
 * smtplib